harness/developer-hub/docs/cloud-cost-management/get-started/ccm-smp/gcp-smp.md

 ### Step 3: Handling Kubernetes Secrets

 On installing/upgrading charts you will see K8s secrets created with default value in the cluster.
 You need to update these secrets with the above noted values.
-Before updating the secrets you need to convert the secret into base64 encoded, let say the `HMAC_ACCESS_KEY` value is: `accessKey`, then it would it be stored as `YWNjZXNzS2V5``
+Before updating the secrets you need to convert the secret into base64 encoded, let say the `HMAC_ACCESS_KEY` value is: `accessKey`, then it would it be stored as ``YWNjZXNzS2V5``

+Command: ```echo -n "accessKey" | base64```

+The -n option with echo prevents the trailing newline character from being included in the output

 Following are the secrets specific to CCM services:

-1. batch-processing
+**1. batch-processing**
     ```kubectl edit secret batch-processing -n <namespace>```

     ```